 What I’d like to focus on today (no pun intended) is the process of reviewing a plan during the time that the plan is being used.
 The main three points I’d like to make are:

-If you enjoyed this blog and would like to recieve an email notification when I post a new blog, please sign up to my free resource centre here.
+If you enjoyed this blog and would like to receive an email notification when I post a new blog, please sign up to my free resource centre here.